joemoose/dungeoneers.d20/README.md

 **Critical Success**

-- Rolling the exact attribute score, a better-than-expected outcome.
-LUCK +1.
+- Rolling the exact attribute score, a better-than-expected outcome & LUCK +1.

 **Critical Failure**

-- Rolling a 20, a worse-than-expected outcome.
-LUCK -1.
+- Rolling a 20, a worse-than-expected outcome & LUCK -1.

 ## Combat